December 16, 2019

 *in the DID community we call these switches.
 And often the metaphor of driving a car is used to describe it; so, the body is the car, and the driver is the one that is in control of the body.
 So, if Roux is playing the drums, he’s driving the car and not me.

-What do you want people to know about your work as the founder & CEO of The Mad Social Worker?
+What do you want people to know about your work?

 A couple of things: firstly, any information presented on any site that is affiliated with me is not a replacement for therapeutic or medical advice or therapy.
 What works for me may not work for you.
 And if it does work for you, great!
 If not, that is okay.
 What I write about is mine, and my alters’ experiences.
 And our life is not like Hollywood horror tropes.

 Secondly, I’m very passionate about what I do.
-Despite the laws around FOSTA/SESTA forcing me to rebrand from Canadian Sex Therapist to the Mad Social Worker, I’m still committed to living my truth as an individual with a highly stigmatized and complex disorder, as a social worker, and a sex therapist who is an autonomous sexual being.
-It’s a very nourishing ecosystem of ethics, advocacy and authenticity that works for us.
+I’m committed to living my truth as an individual with a highly stigmatized and complex disorder who is an autonomous sexual being.
 By living my truth, I’m able to show people in my community that you can thrive with this disorder in relationships, dating, sex, and work.
 We don’t have to be confined by societal expectations borne out of discriminatory stereotypes.

 Where can we learn more about your work?